jul0105/last-byte.github.io/_posts/2019-01-21-securing-your-macbook.md

 <p class="alert alert-warning">
     <span class="label label-warning">CAUTION:</span> be very careful, especially in the part where we will be giving FV2 decryption capabilities to just one account.
 If you manage to lose the decryption password or something bad happens you better have backups.
+In case you didn't figure it out by yourself, I take no responsibility if you f\*\*k up your machine :)
 </p>

+## Different passwords for FV2 decryption and user authentication